A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Introduction

 \section{Introduction}

 Scientists and engineers are increasingly training and testing models on high-dimensional datasets \citep{zhou2021machine}.
 Yet, the success of modern machine learning algorithms appears to defy the curse of dimensionality, which posits that the sample size required to reliably recover underlying structures grows exponentially with the data dimension \citep{keogh2011curse}.
 One possible explanation is the \emph{manifold hypothesis}, which assumes that despite sitting within a high-dimensional space $\mathbb{R}^p$, the data actually lie on or near a lower $d$-dimensional manifold \citep{aghajanyan2020intrinsic, meilua2024manifold}, as illustrated in Figure~\ref{fig:mh}.
-Under this assumption, at least locally or approximately, the dataset can be described using only $d$ free parameters corresponding to the dimension of the manifold --- thus greatly simplifying the problem.
+Under this assumption, at least locally or approximately, the dataset can be described using only $d<p$ free parameters, thus greatly simplifying the problem.

 A natural task that arises from the manifold hypothesis is the \emph{manifold learning problem}, which aims to recover the underlying manifold from the dataset.
 This task is also referred to as \emph{nonlinear dimension reduction}; see \citet{balasubramanian2002isomap} and \citet{coifman2006diffusion} for classical methods, and \citet{floryan2022data} and \citet{alberti2024manifold} for more recent, data-driven approaches.
 The most important output of manifold learning is often a low-dimensional representation of the data.
 This reduced representation is particularly useful because many classical statistical methods do not scale well in high dimensions and can be more effectively applied to the lower-dimensional coordinates.
-While the integration of manifold learning with traditional statistical analysis remains relatively underexplored, there has been some work in this direction, including regression on manifolds \citep{aswani2011regression, cheng2013local} and factor models for time series \citep{chan2017factor}.
-As high-dimensional data continues to challenge standard statistical techniques, we believe that combining manifold learning with classical methods offers a promising and underutilized alternative.
+While the integration of manifold learning with traditional statistical analysis remains relatively underexplored, existing work highlight its potential, such as regression on manifolds \citep{aswani2011regression, cheng2013local} and factor models for time series \citep{chan2017factor}.
+As high-dimensional data continues to challenge standard statistical techniques, combining manifold learning with classical methods offers a promising yet underutilized alternative.